ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Global Convergence and Complexity Analysis

-(compare with \eqref{eq:jk}) and hence can be more flexible in practice.
+One can consider this condition in the ProxSTORM framework by relaxing the requirement that it hold deterministically, instead allowing it to fail with a sufficiently small probability.
+This condition has more parameters than the condition \eqref{eq:jk} whose deterministic versions is

+More parameters allows for better practical flexibility.
 For instance, $\kobj$ need not be specified, which enables the use of error indicators that may depend on uncomputable constants, to bound the left-hand side of \eqref{eq:kouri}.
 When $k$ is sufficiently large, however, \eqref{eq:kouri} implies \eqref{eq:standard} since $\theta_k\to 0$ \cite[Lemma~A.1]{kouri.2014}.
-Similar to our decision to forgo a more flexible trust-region update, we note that the definition of $J_k$ in Assumption~\ref{a:c} could be modified according to \eqref{eq:kouri} without meaningfully altering the convergence analysis of ProxSTORM.
-We refrain from doing so, however, in the interest of clarity.
-We merely note that it suffices for our assumptions to hold only when $k$ is large enough.
+We note that the definition of $\mathcal{J}_k$ in Assumption~\ref{a:c} could be modified to become a probabilistic version of \eqref{eq:kouri} without meaningfully altering the convergence analysis of ProxSTORM.
+However, similar to our decision to forgo a more flexible trust-region update, we refrain from doing so in the interest of clarity.